Lizzyfemme/bookmarks/README.md

 # Bookmark

-This is an app for managing URLs designed to learn VueJS.
+This is an app for managing URLs created to learn VueJS.

 ## Getting Started